 What Is Tracing Paper?

 Tracing paper is a translucent paper that can be used for drawing and drafting.
+You literally can see through the paper.
 It’s often called vellum because it shares some characteristics with animal skin parchment.
 Tracing paper is made of thin, lightweight material and has a smooth surface.
 This makes it perfect for transferring designs or sketches to a heavier sheet of paper or canvas.

 Tracing paper typically has a lightweight feel and is easy to fold.
 It can be found in both rolls and pads, and it comes in a variety of colors including white, yellow, pink, blue, and green.